 Tengboche Monastery trek

 This six-day short Tengboche trek is on a very scenic route.
 It offers trekkers great views of Mt.
 Everest, the world’s highest peak, and the opportunity to explore the Sherpa region’s unique culture and landscapes.

 We start our journey by flying into Lukla.
 We then trek up to Namche Bazaar, the Sherpa capital of the world, and onto the Tengboche Monastery.
 Here, trekkers can take an optional day hike to Khumjung’s remote Sherpa settlement, where Sir Edmund Hillary built the first school in this area.

 This short Tengboche trek provides a terrific introduction to the Sherpa region and culture and features breathtaking views of the surrounding mountain ranges.
-It is one of the most favored destinations for first-time trekkers in Nepal.
+It is one of the most favoured destinations for first-time trekkers in Nepal.
 It is also best suited for some trekkers who may not have the time for longer treks or do not want to trek into the much higher elevations.